-Although some high-end torches can be fashioned from plastic, many torches are made from aluminium, the same material from which drinks cans, tin foil and bike frames are made.
+Although some high-end LED torches can be fashioned from plastic, many torches are made from aluminium, the same material from which drinks cans, tin foil and bike frames are made.

 Aluminium is lightweight and therefore practical for hand-held or body-mounted items.
 It is not especially tough, however.
-Accordingly, a lot of aluminium torches make use of a type III hard anodizing.
+Accordingly, a lot of aluminium LED torches make use of a type III hard anodizing.

 Anodizing is an electrochemical process that involves adding a finish of anodic oxide to nonferrous metals such as aluminium, titanium and magnesium.
 This makes the metal much more durable as well as far more able to resist corrosion or damage.

-Sometimes, the case will also be coated in a thick layer of rubber, which in addition to acting as a form of insulation, can provide extra impact protection and improve the user’s ability to grip the torch while in use.
+Sometimes, the case will also be coated in a thick layer of rubber, which in addition to acting as a form of insulation, can provide extra impact protection and improve the user’s ability to grip the LED torch while in use.

 The bulb itself is usually fashioned from thin glass, while the lens will be made from a thick, clear plastic.
 All materials can vary from model to model, however.